-This dishevelled hairstyle belongs to a guy who runs 8 miles a day for fun, sleeps on a rock, and catches a fish from a river with his bare hands.
+This disheveled hairstyle belongs to a guy who runs 8 miles a day for fun, sleeps on a rock, and catches a fish from a river with his bare hands.

 This refreshing take on the quiff makes a statement.
 The sides are styled back and pulled up with pomade and hairspray to create dynamic shapes that are compelling and unique.

 Some may see curls as a beast that must be tamed, but tight ringlets can really give shape to an otherwise dull haircut.

 This hairstyle does require a bit of upkeep for those with a slight wave or curl in their hair.
 Even those with naturally straight hair will need to blow dry hair straight to get this linear look.

 The choppy layers make this noticeably styled look easy to achieve.
 After a proper visit to the barber, all it takes is a bit of wax pieced through the layers.

 Often with a single strategically placed curl swept across the forehead, this look defines “laid-back sophisticate”.

 It can be tousled around for a deliberately unkempt look.
 It can be styled with a rounded or angled edge to balance out a person’s jawline.

 Play with the volume and length of your hair with this carefully careless look.

 When the hair is too short, it can look conventional.
 When the hair is too long, it can look cartoonish.
 When hair is just right, use a lightweight wax in damp hair and blow dry hair up and back.

 Sometimes the best thing to do with your hair is to let it do what it wants.
 At this length, it’s hard to go wrong.

 The obvious part allows hair to be pushed back in opposite directions.
 The countering lines are interrupted with a fade down the sides.

 Hair is cleanly swept back in this immaculate style.
 The line detail carved behind the ear gives the cut personality and keeps it from being “too perfect”.

 This style keeps hair out of the face.
 Cleaning up the sides with a temple fade is a fresh take on this desirable length.

 Mid-length hair is the medial length for hair.
-Rusty brown is the medial colour.
+Rusty brown is the medial color.
 The rich tone is found between blonde and black and perfectly complements loose strands.

 To get a look that is a bit reminiscent of vintage Colin Farrell, use a blow dryer to direct hair upwards.
-Take down the volume on the sides with a brush.
+Takedown the volume on the sides with a brush.